Telefonica/gymnos/docs/source/examples/howto-model.rst

 ###################################
-How to create a Model Handler
+How to create a Model
 ###################################

 All models must follow a protocol with some methods to implement.